-Whilst the Trustee's assets do not carry voting rights, they recognise their responsibilities as owners of capital, and believe that good stewardship practices, including monitoring and engaging with investee companies, protect and enhance the long-term value of investments.
+Page 4 of 11 Whilst the Trustee's assets do not carry voting rights, the Trustee recognises its responsibilities as owners of capital, and believes that good stewardship practices, including monitoring and engaging with investee companies, protect and enhance the long-term value of investments.

 The Trustee seeks to appoint providers that have strong stewardship policies and processes, reflecting where relevant the recommendations of the UK Stewardship Code issued by the Financial Reporting Council.
-The Trustee periodically reviews the ongoing appropriateness of the providers' stewardship policies, supported by monitoring from their investment consultant.
+The Trustee periodically reviews the ongoing appropriateness of the providers' stewardship policies, supported by monitoring from its investment consultant.